-ShopperTrak and Prodco retail foot traffic data show that retail activity has stabilised in France and Germany after a quick rebound through May and June-though the latter is seeing a decline of late.
+ShopperTrak and Prodco retail foot traffic data show that retail activity has stabilised in France and Germany after a quick rebound through May and June.
 Retail traffic in the US and the UK has also recently reversed course, while it has accelerated in Hong Kong.